 If the answer to either of those questions is yes, then it's an easy decision; you spend the money.
 If not, then you do some more investigating to see if it's really needed

 While you might be able to practically guarantee that your expense will bring in more revenue if you have a signed agreement with a client with 50% down and you are purchasing supplies for the job, most things aren't guaranteed.
 For example, I can't ensure that my clients will double their investment when they hire me as a coach.
-That's a risk that they have to decide whether or not to take.
+In fact, many are happy if it costs them if they just get some of their time back.

 There are often low-risk ways to test out new investments though like running an ad campaign for a week or enrolling in a trial to see if it's worth it.
 But if you don't try investing in things designed to bring in more income, you'll remain stuck right where you are.

 It is Difficult to Save Your Way to Financial Freedom

 It's the same with your personal life.
 If you don't invest in things like education, businesses, bonds, mutual funds, real estate, or anything that makes you more money than you spend, you'll remain stuck financially.